dora-rs/dora-drives/docs/src/planning.md

         - gps_waypoints
       inputs:
         position: carla_source_node/position
+        objective_waypoints: carla_source_node/objective_waypoints
 ```

-It will compute waypoints from the input location to go to the preset target location.
+It will compute waypoints from the input location to go to follow the objective waypoints.

+By default, the first message is: `[[234, 59, 39]]`.

 The waypoints are defined as a an array of `x, y, speed` as `float32` waypoints, with global coordinate.